 The Imperfect Storytelling Tense

-The Simple Past tense gives you the skeleton of a story.
+The Simple Past gives you the skeleton of a story.
 This happened, then that happened.
-But the Imperfect tense (Pretérito Imperfeito) adds the flesh and blood.
+The Imperfect (Pretérito Imperfeito) adds the flesh and blood.
 It builds the atmosphere.

 It’s the difference between listing facts for a police report and telling a story to a friend over uma cerveja.

 This tense tripped me up for ages.
-English doesn’t have a perfect match for it.
+English doesn’t have a clean equivalent.
 Sometimes it translates to “I used to,” sometimes “I was doing,” and sometimes just “was.”
-It felt slippery.
+It felt slippery for a long time.

-(Note: If you are specifically stuck on the confusion between was and was—like Era vs. Foi—start with my guide to the Era, Foi, Estava, and Esteve confusion before diving in here).
+If you are specifically stuck on the Era vs. Foi confusion, start with my guide to Era, Foi, Estava, and Esteve before diving in here.

-Think of this page as your ‘Field Guide’ for the vibe of the Imperfect.
-We’re going to cover the “feeling” of the tense right here, and then I’ll point you to the deep dives for the specific mechanics.
+Think of this page as a field guide for the feel of the Imperfect.
+I’ll cover the vibe of the tense here, then point you to the deep dives for the specific mechanics.

 Comparison of a closed box representing the simple past and an open road representing the imperfect tense.
 One creates a closed chapter, the other invites you along for the ride.

-Before looking at verb endings, I had to make a mental shift that finally made this click.
+Before looking at verb endings, I needed a mental shift that finally made this click.
 I stopped thinking about grammar rules and started visualizing a Box versus an Open Road.
-I’ve heard teachers refer to this distinction as the “Limit of Time.”
+Some teachers refer to this distinction as the “Limit of Time.”

-When you use the Simple Past (Pretérito Perfeito), you are dealing with a clear Limit of Time.
+The Simple Past (Pretérito Perfeito) has a clear Limit of Time.
 You put the action in a box, tape it shut, and put it on a shelf.
 It started, it finished, it’s done.

 • Example: “Eu vivi em Lisboa.”
 (I lived in Lisbon.)

-• The Vibe: I lived there for a specific period (like 2 years), and now I don’t.
+• The Vibe: I lived there for a specific stretch and now I don’t.
 The chapter is closed.

 The Imperfect (Pretérito Imperfeito) has No Limit of Time.
-It puts you right in the middle of the action.
-You aren’t looking at the beginning or the end; you’re just driving down the road looking at the scenery.
+It drops you in the middle of the action.
+You aren’t looking at the beginning or the end.
+You’re driving down the road looking at the scenery.

 • Example: “Eu vivia em Lisboa…” (Back when I was living in Lisbon…)

 • The Vibe: You’re setting the stage.
-You’re taking me back in time to walk around the streets with you.
-We don’t care exactly when you started or stopped living there.
+You’re taking the listener back in time to walk the streets with you.
+We don’t care exactly when you started or stopped.
 We care about what was happening while you were there.

-[!tip] The Dream Logic Trick Here is a massive shortcut that works for me.
-Think about Dreams.
+[!tip] The Dream Logic Trick Here is a shortcut that works for me.
+Think about dreams.

-When you tell someone about a dream, you almost always use the Imperfect.
-A dream isn’t a completed list of facts.
-It’s a state of being that you were immersed in.
+When you tell someone about a dream, you almost always reach for the Imperfect.
+A dream isn’t a tidy list of completed facts.
+It’s a state of being you were inside of.

 • Natural: “Sonhei que estava a voar sobre o mar.”
 (I dreamed I was flying over the sea.)

 Illustration of a person dreaming about flying, demonstrating the ongoing nature of the imperfect tense.
-Dreams put you in the middle of the action, just like the Imperfect tense.
+Dreams drop you in the middle of the action, just like the Imperfect.

 The Imperfect covers a lot of ground.
-Instead of trying to memorize a textbook definition, I break it down into five specific situations I’ve learned it’s used in.
+Rather than memorizing a textbook definition, I find it easier to break it into five specific situations.

-This is the one I use most often.
-If you talk about things you “used to do” repeatedly—like playing soccer after school or going to your grandmother’s house on Sundays—you use the Imperfect.
+This is the one I reach for most often.
+For things you “used to do” repeatedly (playing soccer after school, visiting your grandmother on Sundays), you use the Imperfect.
 It’s the tense of antigamente (in the old days).

-Real Life Example: You’re talking to a Portuguese friend about your life before moving here.
+Example: Talking to a Portuguese friend about your life before moving here.

 EnglishPortuguese